smartinternz02/SI-GuidedProject-1497-1620999442/README.md

 ### 23/05/2021 - Assignment 03 - Water level and Light Intensity Monitoring.
 ### 24/05/2021 - Assignment 04 - Sending USer Input through MIT app to cloudant DB and printing it in python code.
 ### 23/05/2021 - Assignment 05 - UI to pick date and time to schedule a pump motor and send this data to an IBM cloudant database.
+### 26/05/2021 - Assigment 06 - Object detection using Haar classifier in OpenCV